Skip to main content

 This document provides a guide to setting up Private Runner Groups on the StackGuardian platform, focusing on configuring storage backend using AWS S3 for seamless task execution within your organization's infrastructure.

-Configure a Storage Backend on AWS S3
+Configure a Private Runner Group on AWS

 1. Creating an S3 Bucket